To Start Prepping Separate Needs from Wants

 I know — YUCK!
 I hear you on this one.
 My point is to think about these things so you can plan accordingly — at some point, you can run out of TP, right?

-You Need To Learn Make Soap
+You Need To Learn to Make Soap

-This one makes me smirk… While knowing how to make soap is a valuable skill when you are looking at a prolonged period when you won’t be able to purchase more supplies, it may not be practical in the short term.
-Large bottles of liquid castile soap are inexpensive, easy to store, last forever, and can wash bodies, dishes and laundry.
+This one makes me smirk… While knowing how to make soap is a valuable skill when looking at a prolonged period when you won’t be able to purchase more supplies, it may not be practical in the short term.
+Large bottles of liquid castile soap are inexpensive, easy to store, last forever, and can wash bodies, dishes, and laundry.
 Therefore, making soap may be an unwise use of resources and energy in a short-term situation.

 Some folks enjoy making soap — then have at it!
 However, I think this skill can be on the back-burner instead of other skills that may be more important such as first aid, fire-starting, and water purification.